SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-legacy.md

 ```

-## Install the Nginx (Legacy) App and View the Dashboards
+## Installing the Nginx (Legacy) App

-This page has instructions for installing the Sumo App for Nginx (Legacy), as well as descriptions and examples for each of the dashboards.
-These instructions assume you have already set up the collection as described in the [Collect Logs and Metrics for Nginx (Legacy)](https://help.sumologic.com/07Sumo-Logic-Apps/24Web_Servers/Nginx_(Legacy)/Collect_Logs_and_Metrics_for_Nginx_(Legacy)) page.
+This section has instructions for installing the Sumo App for Nginx (Legacy).
+These instructions assume you have already set up the collection as described above.

-### Install the App
-13.gif "image_tooltip")

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**.

-14.png "image_tooltip")
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](https://help.sumologic.com/01Start-Here/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library)

 1. To install the app, complete the following fields.